Check-In-SKP/API/README.md

 ```

 ### Step 3: Start the project
-Set the API as the single startup project in your development environment.
+1. Set the API as the single startup project in your development environment.
-Now you're ready to run the API.
+2. Run the API!
 ```
 dotnet run --project src/API
 ```